 8. Use a Proper Nipple

 For bottle-fed babies, choose a nipple that has a small hole.
-A larger hole could deliver more milk than needed, and cause him to spit up.
+A larger hole in the bottle’s nipple could deliver more milk than needed, and cause him to spit up.

 By the time your baby completes 24 weeks or learns to sit up straight, the frequency of spitting up will start reducing by itself.

-Spitting up via nose is not a problem as such.
+Spitting up through the nose is not a problem.
 But you may need to contact your doctor if:

-- Your baby keeps spitting up even as he’s approaching a year old mark.
+- Your baby keeps spitting up even as he’s approaching the one-year mark.

 - Your child tends to choke or cough when he spits up.